The National Association of Women Business Owners® (NAWBO®) is the voice of America’s over 11 million women-owned businesses.

 - Transform public policy and influence opinion makers

 Public policy positions on taxes, health care and attitude towards business can affect the vitality of your business and the places in which you do business now and in the future.
-You can help shape the future of your business and business climate by keeping up to date on and getting involved in public policy.
+You can help shape the future of your business and business climate by keeping up to date on, and getting involved in, advocacy.

 NAWBO provides a platform for women business owners to come together as one voice that translates into a formidable economic force and an effective agent for change in the business environment.

 Read the February 2020 National Advocacy Call Summary Notes here to stay current on our efforts: FEBRUARY 2020 ADVOCACY CALL NOTES

 NAWBO opens doors for women entrepreneurs by transforming public policy and influencing opinion makers, and represents the issues and concerns of small and women-owned businesses at the national and state levels.

 NAWBO has focused on public policy issues of national and statewide interest impacting women entrepreneurs and small businesses since 1975.
 By attending White House events, providing Congressional testimony, holding advocacy conferences, developing reports, and educating members, NAWBO has consistently brought the concerns of women business owners to our lawmakers in Washington, D.C.
 In 1988, NAWBO played a key role in the passage of The Women’s Business Ownership Act, also known as H.R.
 5050.
 This landmark legislation allowed women to receive business loans without the co-signature of a male relative.
 H.R.
 5050 also created the National Women’s Business Council, a body of women entrepreneurs and women’s organizations that provides counsel to the President and Congress.

 ACCESS TO CAPITAL FOR WOMEN-OWNED BUSINESSES